A reminder of our Heavenly Record Store Day releases that will be landing in participating record shops next month!

-We’ll be reissuing some long-out-of-print Heavenly classics, some for the first time on vinyl, as well as brand new music from a current Heavenly artist and a reissue of an LP by a lifelong hero of ours, also for the first time on vinyl.
+We’re reissuing a long-out-of-print Heavenly classic, putting an astonishing Heavenly live show on wax, as well as brand new music from a current Heavenly artist and a reissue of an LP by a lifelong hero of ours, also for the first time on vinyl.

-The first LPs we are excited to share with you are from Cherry Ghost, the alias of the Ivor Novello award-winning songwriter Simon Aldred.
+The first LP we are excited to share with you is from Cherry Ghost, the alias of the Ivor Novello award-winning songwriter Simon Aldred.

 In 1994, Terry Hall (The Specials, Fun Boy Three, etc.) released his first solo album, Home.
 Now, 26 years later, we present its long overdue debut on vinyl.